 - Reviewers should not allude to their own work in the book/media review.

 - Reviewers should not include a Works Cited list in the review.
 In-text citations including quotations of the work being reviewed are permitted.
 However, extensive quotations from the work should be avoided.

 - Avoid language that may be construed as sexist (e.g., “A student may find that he cannot follow the text,” or “The reader will notice his attention lagging.”).
-Plural forms (they, their, etc.) are preferable to he/she, his/her, s/he, and similar constructions.
+The singular neutral form (they, their, etc.) are preferable to he/she, his/her, s/he, and similar constructions.

-- Please make sure that you provide complete and accurate publication information for the book or media item you are reviewing, as shown in the examples below.
+Additionally, please make sure that you provide complete and accurate publication information for the book or media item you are reviewing, as shown in the examples below: